Date: 11 September 2014. Survey a Free

 information on that topic.

-Even if you've anchored your boat in a safe spot you cannot
+have anchored your boat in a safe spot you cannot simply leave her.

-simply get a boat and abandon her.
-That's
+shore?
+You cannot simply get a boat and abandon her.
+That

 lights.
 Plus they fail.
-If there is an accident and your boat isn't
+If there is an accident and your boat is not

-legal, guess who is at fault?
-Lawyers make a big deal about
+legally anchored, guess who is at fault?
+Lawyers make a big

-shared responsibility and frankly if you cannot afford a legitimate
+deal about shared responsibility and frankly if you cannot afford a

 Let us say